nnoor20/ChatCafe/README.md

-# CS 3250 Final Project
+# CS 3250 Final Project: MSU Denver Student App

 [![Python application](https://github.com/cs3250-final-team-5/cs3250-final-team-5/actions/workflows/python-app.yml/badge.svg)](https://github.com/cs3250-final-team-5/cs3250-final-team-5/actions/workflows/python-app.yml)

 # MSU Denver Chat Cafe

 Welcome to the MSU Denver Chat Cafe!
 This application provides a range of features designed to enhance the experience of MSU denver students.
-It offers various functionalities such as a Cafe, Chat, Schedule (coming soon), and Event Calendar (coming soon).
+We developed this web app using the following frameworks, technologies, and packages: Flask, ChatGPT (3.5 and 4), Github (espcially Codespaces), Github Copilot, SocketIO, Gunicorn, Heroku, and AWS EC2.
+The MSU Denver Student App offers various functionalities for students such as a Cafe, Chat, Schedule (coming soon), and Event Calendar (coming soon).
 Read this README file to understand the key features and usage of each section.

 ## Table of Contents